Meall Mor Lodge

 If additional accommodation is required there are two delightful centrally-heated and well-equipped cottages available to rent close by the lodge.
 April Cottage sleeps 2 adults plus 2 children (bunk beds).
 May Cottage sleeps 2 (double or twin).
 Ideal for guests who like a little extra privacy or for staff.

 Set in the natural territory of red, sika and roe deer, eagle, osprey and falcon plus pine marten and otter, the lodge offers easy strolls through woodland, around lochs and across heather-clad hills to more serious outings onto high ground.
-There is fishing for trout and salmon on the estate's six lochs (boats provided) and for salmon on a prime beat of the lower River Alness, (averaging 50 salmon per annum), clay pigeon shooting and limited shooting for red grouse over estate pointers and ptarmigan on the higher ground.
+There is fishing for trout and salmon on the estate's six lochs (boats provided) and for salmon on a prime beat of the lower River Alness for 4 rods, (averaging 50 salmon per annum), clay pigeon shooting and limited shooting for red grouse over estate pointers and ptarmigan on the higher ground.
 The estate features first-class red deer stalking, for novice and expert on two beats, both shootable in any wind, plus sika stalking n the forest areas.

 Lodge for up to 20.